MBA Alumni Stories

 Before joining Microsoft, I worked for Senvion SE as a project consultant for the MBA thesis, served Nexol Photovolthermic AG as CSO, and led international technology and expansion projects in wind industry for Liebherr in the position of sales and project engineer.

 Inclusive leadership and diversity are very close to my heart.
-Extensive traveling (39 countries) and studying and working abroad have shaped my mindset, communication skills and intercultural competencies.
+Extensive travelling (39 countries) and studying and working abroad has shaped my mindset, communication skills and intercultural competencies.
 I studied in China, later worked in Brazil and Mexico, moved to Mannheim and then Munich, but ended up in Ulm, where my family and heart are.